softonic/laravel-queue-job/README.md

 [![Average time to resolve an issue](http://isitmaintained.com/badge/resolution/softonic/laravel-queue-job.svg?style=flat-square)](http://isitmaintained.com/project/softonic/laravel-queue-job "Average time to resolve an issue")
 [![Percentage of issues still open](http://isitmaintained.com/badge/open/softonic/laravel-queue-job.svg?style=flat-square)](http://isitmaintained.com/project/softonic/laravel-queue-job "Percentage of issues still open")

-Custom Job implementation for vyuldashev@laravel-queue-rabbitmq library
+Custom Job implementation for [vyuldashev/laravel-queue-rabbitmq](https://github.com/vyuldashev/laravel-queue-rabbitmq) library

+:warning: This library works on [vyuldashev/laravel-queue-rabbitmq](https://github.com/vyuldashev/laravel-queue-rabbitmq).
+If you have questions about how to configure connections, feel free to read the [vyuldashev/laravel-queue-rabbitmq](https://github.com/vyuldashev/laravel-queue-rabbitmq) documentation.

 Main features
 -------------

-*
+* Add support to have multiple Handlers for the same Routing key.
+* Assign your Routing keys with your Handlers in the queue config file.

 Installation
 -------------